John Gilchrist (zoologist): Education and career

 He studied marine biology in Naples, Monaco and the Isle of Man before returning to teach zoology at the University of Edinburgh.
 During his three months at Naples (May to July 1893) he completed most of the translation of Monismus als Band zwischen Religion und Wissenschaft, by Ernst Haeckel, into English as Monism as Connecting Religion and Science.
 The Confession of Faith of a Man of Science (1894).
 Haeckel sent a copy of the English translation to Huxley and complained about the difficulties Gilchrist had encountered trying to find a publisher.

 Gilchrist was appointed Marine Biologist in the Department of Agriculture of the Cape of Good Hope, Cape Colony in December 1895 and took up the position in early 1896.
 He held the post of Professor and Director of Fisheries and Marine Biological Survey of South Africa and initiated a marine biological survey in 1897, using the vessel Pieter Faure, which led to the discovery of new stocks of hake near Dassen Island and sole near Mossel Bay.
 The survey was extended in 1901 to the coast of Natal but no new trawling grounds were found.

 A biological laboratory for marine research focusing on marine fauna, sea temperature and salinity as a means of studying ocean currents, was built at St James in 1902 at Gilchrist's request.
 William Wardlaw Thompson was his assistant for most of Gilchrist's tenure and Thompson co-authored many important papers with him, including The Freshwater Fishes of South Africa and A catalogue of the sea fishes recorded from Natal.

 The specimens collected during the marine surveys resulted in the discovery of hundreds of new species and several new genera of marine organisms, including many that had not been observed in South African waters before.
 Gilchrist described many of the new species himself, while others were sent to overseas specialists such as G.A.
 Boulenger, G.B.
 Sowerby, T.R.R.
 Stebbing, S.J.
-Hickson and J. Stanley Gardiner, whose descriptions were published in the six volumes of Marine investigations in South Africa (1902-1910), the first marine science journal in southern Africa, which Gilchrist edited and to which he contributed many papers.
+Hickson and J. Stanley Gardiner, whose descriptions were published in the six volumes of Marine investigations in South Africa (1902-1910), the first marine science journal in Southern Africa, which Gilchrist edited and to which he contributed many papers.

 Gilchrist was an examiner for the University of the Cape of Good Hope in botany (1902-1903) and zoology (1903, 1912-1916).
-He was awarded a DSc in 1905 by the University of Edinburgh and was appointed supervisor of marine studies at the South African College.
-In 1907 he was appointed professor of zoology at the South African College, replacing Arthur Dendy.
+He was awarded a D.Sc. in 1905 by the University of Edinburgh and was appointed supervisor of marine studies at the South African College.
+In 1907, he was appointed professor of zoology at the South African College, replacing Arthur Dendy.
 His teaching assistant at that time was J. Stuart Thompson.
 He remained professor of zoology until shortly before his death in 1926.